mtgjson/mtgjson-website/docs/abstract-models/all-identifiers/README.md

 # All Identifiers

-The All Identifiers data model describes a list of all cards organized by UUID.
+The All Identifiers data model describes a list of all cards organized by UUID using the [Card (Set)](../../data-models/card-set/) data model.

 **Parent file:** [AllIdentifiers](/downloads/all-files/#allidentifiers)
 **Parent property:** `data`